pchapin/yeditor/README.md

 need of some maintenance.
 In particular, you may need to add/remove some files from the project definitions.

 To build Y with Code::Blocks load src/Y.workspace into Code::Blocks and build the Debug and Release configurations.
-This workspace includes the Spica and Scr projects as well.
+This workspace contains references to all required projects (including Scr and the test programs).
+Thus building this workspace will build everything.

 ### Visual C++